Nikki Bella Gets Flirty With Tattooed Mystery Man While ‘Total Divas’ Cameras Roll

 Bella and the new guy hung out on the balcony of her Fontainebleau Miami Beach suite Thursday as Nikki showed off her surgically-enhanced body in a tight white crop top.
 As reported by Daily Mail, Brandon wore a pair of jeans and a black t-shirt and didn’t touch 34-year-old Nikki, although she was not shy about touching his face repeatedly while sipping champagne.

 Adding to the confusion over who Bella is with right now is the latest Total Bellas clip that shows Cena and Nikki professing how much they miss each other.
-John even tells her how hard it’s been for him not to call or text her.
+John even tells her how hard it’s been hard for him not to call or text her.
 This isn’t surprising given that the two were together for six years.
 The clip coupled with recent news that the two are together again has left fans wondering what’s going on with Bella and Brandon.

 Nikki wasn’t the only woman seen on that balcony with Brandon.
 Lana did Fireball shots with the dimpled and tattoo-sleeved mystery man, and he posed with Nikki and Lana as well as Paige, Brie, and Nia for a group photo.